 Strategies:

-DBVI will continue working with WINTAC for technical assistance and in educating staff regarding understanding of MSG and credential obtainment.
+DBVI will continue working *through Registered Technical Assistance Centers of Excellence, of which SafalPartners is one*, for technical assistance and in educating staff regarding understanding of MSG and credential *attainment*.

-CARNS and New Counselor training will have focused components on MSG and credential obtainment.
+CARNS and New Counselor training will have focused components on MSG and credential *attainment*.

-DBVI will increase staff competence in use of AwareVR in tracking and recording of MSG and credential obtainment.
+DBVI will increase staff competence in use of Aware – VR’s *case management system,* in tracking and recording of MSG and credential attainment.

-DBVI will work with HospitalityMaine in use of the Workhands App to track and record MSG and credential obtainment.
+DBVI will work with *Maine Registered Apprenticeship Sponsors such as* HospitalityMaine in use of the Workhands App, *an online portal that allows a registered apprenticeship sponsor to report an apprentice’s progress and completion of competencies outlined in the Schedule of Work to the credentialing organization and/or workforce counselor, to track and record MSG and credential attainment*.

 Goal 3: To deliver Pre-Employment Transition Services (Pre-ETS) to youth who are blind and visually impaired, assisting them to successfully live and work independently in the community.